Autonomous Cultivation

 Crop Modelling

-Environmental factors, such as light, have an effect on crop growth and yield.
-We use simulation models to research these effects in crops grown in greenhouses and vertical farms.
+Environmental factors (e.g. light) and management practices (e.g. row spacing, pruning, LEDs) affect crop growth and yield.
+We use (3d) crop simulation models to research the effects on a variety of crops grown in greenhouses and vertical farms.

 Greenhouse and climate modelling

 The application of physical models is a way to predict the greenhouse climate based on the principles of calculating heat and mass balances.
 Its components, such as absorption of solar and artificial light, heating, crop transpiration, condensation, and ventilation, follow well-known laws of physics.
-With computations based on these highly predictable processes, we can define and implement resource-use efficient climate control strategies.
+The parameters describing these physical processes are a major topic of our ongoing research.
+Moreover, the model is constantly updated with the development of climate control equipment like the newest lighting modules, dehumidification equipment, energy screens and cooling equipment.
+With computations based on these well-parameterized processes, we can define and implement resource-use-efficient climate control strategies.

 Digital twins